nikita2090/FIX4/README.md

 ## Description
-This is the application for addition of integers.
+This is the application for addition of integers. <br>
 For authorization type any email and 6 characters in appropriate inputs.

 ## Available Scripts
 In the project directory, you can run:

 ### `npm run dev`
-Runs the app in the development mode with webpack dev server and enabled hot module replacement.
+Runs the app in the development mode with webpack dev server and enabled hot module replacement.<br>
-Open http://localhost:8080 to view it in the browser.
+Open http://localhost:8080 to view it in the browser.<br>
 The page will changes if you make edits without a full reload.

 ### `npm run build`